w-pay/sdk-wpay-ios-frames/WPayFramesSDK/Classes/Types/package.md

 These types model the types in the Frames JS SDK.

-They are designed to be be serialised/deserialised to/from JSON string.
+They are designed to be serialised/deserialised to/from JSON string.